 About Rachael Ray Nutrish

 When Ainsworth and celebrity chef Rachael Ray teamed up to create the brand in 2008, the pet food world was ready for change.
 The 2007 pet food recalls had left consumers suspicious of the industry and were turning to smaller, independent companies in search of safe products for their pets.
+Consumers were moving towards “super-premium” foods and Ainsworth needed to find a smart way to move into that space.

 Rachael Ray’s warm, fuzzy, friendly persona and public love of animals made her an ideal face for Ainsworth’s first venture into the premium pet food space.
-The food was, and still is, marketed as premium food that’s affordable for the average buyer.
+Nutrish quickly became Ainsworth’s most successful brand and, in 2017, it was named the US’s fastest-growing pet food company.

 Sourcing and Manufacturing